-The Assistance to Firefighters Program, 1 also known as the FIRE Act grant program, was established by Title XVII of the FY2001 National Defense Authorization Act (P.L.
+The Assistance to Firefighters Program, also known as the FIRE Act grant program, was established by Title XVII of the FY2001 National Defense Authorization Act (P.L.
 106-398).
-Currently administered by the United States Fire Administration (USFA) within the Federal Emergency Management Agency (FEMA), the program provides federal grants directly to local fire departments to help address a variety of equipment, training, and other firefighter-related needs.
+Currently administered by the United States Fire Administration (USFA) within the Department of Homeland Security (DHS), the program provides federal grants directly to local fire departments to help address a variety of equipment, training, and other firefighter-related needs.
 The program was funded at \$100 million in FY2001 and \$360 million in FY2002.
-In the 108th Congress, the final version of the FY2003 Omnibus Appropriations (H.J.Res.
+In the 108th Congress, the FY2003 Omnibus Appropriations (P.L.
+108-7; H.J.Res.
 2) provides \$745 million to the Assistance to Firefighters Program.
 The Administration's FY2004 budget requests \$500 million.
-The FY2004 proposal would place the fire grant program within the Department of Homeland Security's (DHS) Office for Domestic Preparedness, located within the Border and Transportation Security Directorate.
+The FY2004 proposal would place the fire grant program within the DHS Office for Domestic Preparedness, located within the Border and Transportation Security Directorate.
 Under this proposal, the Assistance to Firefighters Program would be removed from the USFA, which will remain in the DHS Directorate of Emergency Preparedness and Response.
 This report will be updated as events warrant.